Fatimaab1/my-portfolio-site/README.md

 **PLANNING:**

-This project is a personal portfolio showcasing my application.
+This project is a personal portfolio showcasing my projects.

-To plan this project, I carefully considered the requirements and then broke down the different sections that would best showcase the following:

-- About me - here I introduce myself and highlight why I am applying for the programme
-- Pursuing a career in web development - I talk about why I’d like to move into a career as a web developer
-- Projects - In this section I showcase what I’ve learnt so far and the projects I’ve worked on

 &nbsp;